Intro to Homeschooling Part 5: The 11 Subjects

-Maths – We did a lot of “hands on” and experiential maths for arithmetic, and then did the Algebra / Geometry / Algebra 2 sequence.
+- Math – We did a lot of “hands on” and experiential math for arithmetic, and then did the Algebra / Geometry / Algebra 2 sequence.
 We tried a lot of different things before we found the right one.

 Most people do SS in elementary school while children still have a really hard time grasping the concept of time (and think that Jesus, Abraham Lincoln, and their grandparents were all children together).

 Some people do their social studies through their history.

 - Health — This can include PE (and it will — those little people will be wound up and you’ll send them out to run around the house 5 times or get out the Wii Fit), but also includes nutrition, human sexuality, and lots of other things.

 - Occupational Ed. — this is the first most often question I get about the 11 Subjects: Jen — what is Occupational Ed?
 Are you ready?
 There are people in the world.
 They have jobs.
 That’s it.
 When your kids are little and they as “why” about everything, have them go ask the person they’re asking about — people love to talk about their work, and they love it even more with a young person who’s actually interested.
 We did internships with small business owners starting around 11 or so.

 - An Appreciation of Art and Music — You don’t have to love art or be musical.
 You merely need to encourage an appreciation of music and art.
 Go to the museum.
 Go to the theatre.
 Go watch musicians.
 Play music in your car.
 Don’t write essays.
 Just go and do and be — it is enough to have the experience.
 Don’t turn it into a soul-sucking writing assignment.